 - Welcome: Participants are welcomed and introductions are made.
 They also state their involvement and interest in the process.

-- Problem to be addressed: The issues with the process are stated and the team examines the parameters of the problems that need to be resolved.
+- Set out problems to be addressed: The issues with the process are stated and the team examines the parameters of the problems that need to be resolved.

 - SIPOC: The Suppliers, Inputs, Process Steps, Outputs and Customers of the process are identified, in order for the event team to understand what is required of the process at a high level.